 To piggyback off of tutoring, teaching music is a discipline that can net you a substantial profit.
 For the musically gifted, offering lessons to others who want to learn how to play an instrument can be a great source of extra income.
 Unless you’re teaching piano, students can bring their own instruments to your home for hour-long lessons.

-Stock up on sheet music or songbooks in various genres, and aimed at various skill levels, so your potential clients have a wide selection to choose from.
+Stock up on sheet music or songbooks in various genres and aimed at various skill levels, so your potential clients have a wide selection from which to choose.
 Voice lessons can also bring in a lot of money if you market yourself to local high school and community theater groups.

 Today, many people turn to handmade crafts for invitations, greeting cards, wall art and more.
 Build a website or a social media account that displays your work so you can show credibility and attract customers.
 Whether you’re selling your products in an online Etsy shop or hand-painting wedding invitations and greeting cards for a friend, leverage your skills and make a profit.